immutables/immutables.github.io/json.md

 Automatically generated bindings are straightforward and generally useful.

-* Java primitives, Strings — work as built-in types
+* Java primitives and Strings — work as built-in types
 * Nested documents/objects - supported as long as corresponding type adapter would be registered with Gson
 * Lists, Sets, Maps, Optional and other supported containers of the above types:
   - Collections mapped to JSON arrays
   - Map and Multimaps mapped to JSON object (keys always converted to strings)
   - Optional attributes - as nullable fields

-To add custom binding for types, other than immutable values use Gson APIs including mentioned TypeAdapter, TypeAdapterFactories and other pluggable serializers.
-What.
+To add custom binding for types, other than immutable values, use Gson APIs.
 Please refer to [Gson reference](https://sites.google.com/site/gson/gson-user-guide#TOC-Custom-Serialization-and-Deserialization)

 #### Field names
 By default JSON field name is the same as an attribute name.